DebeshJha/Kvasircapsule-SEG/README.md

-## Kvasircapsule-SEG (Open-access capsule endosocpy polyp segmentation dataset)
+## Kvasircapsule-SEG (Open-access capsule endoscopy polyp segmentation dataset)

 The repository contains the Kvasircapsule-seg dataset.
 It includes 55 medically verified video capsule frames polyp frames from Kvasir-Capsule dataset.
 We have annotated the polyp class of KvasirCapsule and generated corresponding ground truth masks. **__This dataset can be used for semantic meta-learning, domain generalization, semantic segmentation, and out-of-distribution detection task__**.